Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: Classification of quadratic algebras when is not a zero divisor

 \begin{ex} Let us consider again the quadratic algebra ${C = C(I,\rho,\sigma)}$ from Example~\ref{exnotfree}.
-Then $\Delta_W(C)$ is a global section of $((xI)^{\vee})^{\otimes 2}$, which is locally given on $U_i$ by $\alpha_i^2(\rho^2-4\sigma)\overline{\tau_i}^{\vee}\otimes\overline{\tau_i}^{\vee}$.
+Then $\Delta(C)$ is a global section of $((xI)^{\vee})^{\otimes 2}$, which is locally given on $U_i$ by $\alpha_i^2(\rho^2-4\sigma)\overline{\tau_i}^{\vee}\otimes\overline{\tau_i}^{\vee}$.
 One can check that the family $(\alpha_i\overline{\tau_i}^{\vee})_i$ is compatible on overlaps; indeed, on $U_i \cap U_j$, both $\alpha_i$ and $\alpha_j$ are generators of $I_{\vert U_i \cap U_j}$, hence there exists ${\varepsilon_{i,j} \in R_{\vert U_i\cap U_j}^{\times}}$ such that ${\alpha_j = \varepsilon_{i,j} \alpha_i}$.
 We also have ${\overline{\tau_j} = x\alpha_j = x\varepsilon_{i,j}\alpha_i = \varepsilon_{i,j} \overline{\tau_i}}$, hence ${\overline{\tau_j}^{\vee} = \varepsilon_{i,j}^{-1}\overline{\tau_i}^{\vee}}$, leading to ${\alpha_j\overline{\tau_j}^{\vee} = \alpha_i\overline{\tau_i}^{\vee}}$ as desired.
-Therefore, there exists a linear form ${\varphi \in (xI)^{\vee}}$ such that ${\Delta_W(C) = (\rho^2-4\sigma)\varphi\otimes\varphi}$. \end{ex}
+Therefore, there exists a linear form ${\varphi \in (xI)^{\vee}}$ such that ${\Delta(C) = (\rho^2-4\sigma)\varphi\otimes\varphi}$. \end{ex}

-Over $\Z$, it is well-known that isomorphism classes of quadratic orders are parametrized by the discriminant.
+Over $\Z$, it has been well-known that isomorphism classes of quadratic orders are parametrized by the discriminant.
 However, the following example shows that it is not necessarily the case over more general base rings.

 \begin{ex} Let ${R = \Z[\sqrt{8}]}$, let ${\Delta \in R}$ be a nonsquare element such that $4$ divides $\Delta$.
 Then the two quadratic algebras